redtexts/texts/wildcat_1980s_capitalism_destruction.md

 throughout the world.
 They are a surplus pool of cheap labour to be shuttled in and out of the workforce to suit the needs of capital.
-The man is made responsible for wife and children by effectively making them his property.
+The man is made responsible for wife and children by effectively making them his **property**.
 The work ethic -- and even scabbing -- are justified by the male "having the family to think of."
 Everyone has their place in capitalist normality.

 The maintenance of oppressive sex roles contributes to the sexual misery